 Got To Be Real: Characters in Simulations

 Think about who the “stars” of your story will be.
 (Let’s see… Brad Pitt… Oh, excuse me, got carried away there.)
 Put your learner in the position of the protagonist — the main character and the “hero” of the story.
-Then write the parts for one or more antagonists that pose conflicts.
+Then write the parts for one or more antagonists that pos2ee conflicts.
 Though the name “antagonist” might conjure up certain feelings (as in the word “antagonistic”), these characters aren’t meant to be evil.
 They simply have different perspectives or goals that create challenging situations for the learner.

 Characters need to feel real in the context of the learner’s experience.
 By building character profiles, you can create backstories for each of them.
 These backstories will help explain their unique perspectives and views that are different from the protagonist’s.
 You’ll want to keep these brief, but they do add depth and richness to the story.

 Characters’ actions should remain true to their perspectives.
 Referring to each character’s backstory as you write will help you frame how he or she should respond in a given situation.
 A character that behaves in a certain way shouldn’t suddenly change behavior.
 That’s not to say that a character can’t change his or her mind about something.
 Hey, we all have realizations and epiphanies, right?